The Colour Purple

 - Motobecane C5, Reynolds 531 Throughout: 3134 grams

 Treboutte is not a frame builder, and neither is it the name of a bike shop in France.
 In fact, there is absolutely no information about this person with any connection to bikes on the internet.
 Except, well,…one guy.
 Now I admit, it’s a bit of a reach, but I noticed there is a club rider in Rouen named Nicolas Treboutte, who is involved in amateur racing.
 Funny thing is, guess what his club colours are?
 Purple.
 Seriously!
-Could it be, let me run with this here, that this purple bike, the one I just bought, could have been his dad’s bike in the 1990’s?
-Not a bad theory, right?
+Could it be that this purple bike, the one I just bought, could have been his dad’s bike in the 1990’s?
+Not a bad theory, seeing I bought the bike not too far from Rouen.

 You’re Losing it, Mate